strazto/videoduplicatefinder/README.md

 Video Duplicate Finder uses ffmpeg / ffprobe (not included) which is licesed under LGPL 2.1 / GPL v2

-# Compiling
+# Compiling / Building

+- You need the `dotnet` SDK, at least `3.x`, `5.x` is probably okay too
   - Daily .NET Core 3.x SDK builds https://github.com/dotnet/core-setup#daily-builds
+- Linux:
+  - Linux builds require the Avalonia NuGet package to provide support for GUI programming. `dotnet restore` should take care of this.

+## Build Script

+A bash script that builds every distribution, `build.sh` is provided.
+If your development machine is windows, you'll need to use Cygwin to run it.

+If your development machine is *nix, you won't be able to target Windows.

+## Docker

+A dockerfile, `compose.yml` spec, & a sample `compose.override.yml` spec have been provided for the webapp.

+Running `docker-compose up` will launch the webservice, listening on `localhost:5000`, as well as a seq logging server, running on `localhost:9080`

+# Development

-- Visual Studio 2019
+- Visual Studio 2019 is a very nice IDE, but not strictly necessary.
-- For Linux: Avalonia